BenHayak/Firefox_Extension_SOME/README.md

-# SOME Targeting Firefox Extension
+# SOME Targeting Extension for Firefox
 Returns a string representing a target reference for active DOM elements designed for hijacking a method execution in a SOME attack.

 <div style="justify-content: center">